Kegeruneku/printer-snmp-levels/README.md

 printer-snmp-levels
 ===================

-Get a printer cartridge levels using SNMP
+Get a printer consumable levels using SNMP

 # Requirements